Tuesday, August 19th

 Overview:

-Saving safe, secure, and trusting emotional attachments as a child with parents and caregivers is a basic human need.
-Attachment styles developed in childhood stay with us for a lifetime, and influence our emotional security, the personal meaning we give to experiences, and our ability to create and maintain closeness, trust, safety, and stability in intimate relationships.
+Having safe, secure, and trusting emotional attachments as a child with parents and caregivers is a basic human need.
+Attachment styles developed in childhood stay with us for a lifetime and influence our emotional security, the personal meaning we give to experiences, and our ability to create and maintain closeness, trust, safety, and stability in intimate relationships.

 Objectives: